dogethereum/dogethereum-contracts/README.md

   * The operator agent that is part of [Dogethereum agents](https://github.com/dogethereum/dogethereum-agents) notices the unlock request.
 It creates, signs & broadcasts a doge unlock tx.
   * The user receives the unlocked doges.
   * The operator waits the doge tx to be confirmed and included in a superblock and then relays the doge unlock tx to the eth network, so change can be used by [DogeToken contract](contracts/token/DogeToken.sol) for future unlocks.

-## Notes

-* [DogeSuperblocks contract](contracts/DogeSuperblocks.sol) uses a checkpoint instead of starting from dogecoin blockchain genesis.
-* Dogecoin lock txs don't have to specify a destination eth address.
-Dogetokens will be assigned to the eth address controlled by the private key that signed the dogecoin lock tx.

 ## Assumptions